Boarded up windows are a tried-and-true method of securing your business during civil unrest and storms.

 In order to achieve the same level of security, you need something other than boards to create a physical barrier over your windows and doors.

-Things like roll-down hurricane shutters and storm panels are popular alternatives to plywood boards for storm damage protection, but they have many of the same disadvantages as boards.
+Things like roll-down hurricane shutters and storm panels are popular alternatives to plywood boards for storm damage protection, but they can have some of the same disadvantages as boards.

-For instance, roll-down shutters and storm panels can make your business look closed, block out light, and reduce visibility.
-And storm panels are basically just fancy boards that you have to store, manually install before a storm, and remove afterwards.
+Roll down shutters can serve as robust protectors for retail stores, shielding them from extensive damage during hurricanes by preventing flying debris and high winds from penetrating windows and doors, but they can block out light, and reduce visibility; and storm panels are basically just fancy boards that you have to store, manually install before a storm, and remove afterwards.

 Traditional forced entry prevention solutions, like bars and grates, may keep criminals out of your property during a riot, but they’re unsightly and simply don’t work for many types of businesses, such as luxury retail stores with large glass storefronts.